haraka/haraka-plugin-qmail-deliverable/README.md

 ## Configuration

-The host and port that qmail-deliverabled is listening on can be set by altering the contents of `config/qmail-deliverable.ini`
+The host and port that qmail-deliverabled is listening on can be set in `config/qmail-deliverable.ini`

 - `host` (Default: localhost)
 - `port` (Default: 8998)
 - `check_mail_from`= (Default: true)

 When `check_mail_from` is enabled, the MAIL FROM address is checked for deliverability.
 The deliverable status can be inspected by checking `transaction.notes.local_sender`.
-This information can be used later to determine mail handling.
+This information can be used later to influence mail routing.

 ### Fine control of MX routing